hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/10.integrating-grav-with-canvas-lms/docs.md

 [26]: ../../images/displaying-course-hub-content-within-a-canvas-page/review-the-final-result-of-the-embedded-iframe-code.png

+Additional URL flags supported which might be helpful in addition to the 'chromeless':

+* hidepagetitle: true
+* summaryonly:true

 #### Adding Course Hub Content to a Canvas Module

 ##### 1. View the page you want to add to a Module, and copy the full URL of that page